Chrisstle/foam-run-monitor/README.md

 # foam-run-monitor

-A collection of robust utility scripts designed to streamline the execution and monitoring of OpenFOAM® simulations.
+A collection of robust utility scripts designed to streamline the execution and active monitoring of OpenFOAM® simulations.

 ---